Candidate Fraud Prevention | BridgeView

 Finance

-Block forged documents and maintain compliance
+Block forged documents and support compliance needs

 Technology

-Validate technical skills and prevent proxy fraud
+Validate technical skills and reduce proxy risk

 Manufacturing